-Definition: This indicator reflects the portion of residential properties that have been classified as being vacant and abandoned by the Baltimore City Department of Housing out of all properties as identified by Maryland Property View.
+Definition: The percentage of residential properties that have been classified as being vacant and abandoned by the Baltimore City Department of Housing out of all properties.
 Properties are classified as being vacant and abandoned if: the property is not habitable and appears boarded up or open to the elements; the property was designated as being vacant prior to the current year and still remains vacant; and the property is a multi-family structure where all units are considered to be vacant.

-Source: Baltimore City Department of Housing, 2010, 2011
+Source: Baltimore City Department of Housing, 2010, 2011, 2012; MdProperty View 2010, 2011, 2012